3 Definitive Reasons Why You Need a Bow Scale

 Accuracy

-As an archer, your bow, stamina, and technique greatly affect your performance.
-Drawing a heavier archery bow weight than you should place your shoulders under a lot of stress which can affect the stability and accuracy of your shots.
+Your bow, stamina, and technique significantly affect your performance as an archer.
+Drawing a heavier archery bow weight than you should put your shoulders under a lot of stress, which can affect the stability and accuracy of your shots.

 Where to Find Bow Scales

 There are many different brands when it comes to finding a bow scale.
-Your local archery shop will likely bring you the most luck in finding one of high-quality.
-That way, you can also get professional help and test it out before purchasing.
+Your local archery shop will likely bring you the most luck in finding one of high quality.
+That way, you can get professional help and test it before purchasing.